DeveloperYunus/Kod_Name_RED/README.md

 ### A jet fighter game.

 The aircraft physics codes I added to this project have been taken from the repository next to it. https://github.com/melowntech/VtsJetFighter
-Uçak fizik sistemi, uçak fizik kodları, uçak kinematik sistemi, uçak kinematik codları
+<br>Uçak fizik sistemi, uçak fizik kodları, uçak kinematik sistemi, uçak kinematik codları

 -----